-Bulletin #2761, Gardening in Small Spaces
+Bulletin #2761, Container Gardening Series: Gardening in Small Spaces

 Developed by Extension Specialists Richard E. Durham and Deborah B. Hill, University of Kentucky.
 Adapted for Maine by Associate Extension Professors Donna Coffin, Kathy Hopkins, and Frank Wertheim, and Extension Agriculture Coordinator Casey Bowie, The University of Maine.
 Reviewed by Associate Extension Professor Marjorie Peronto, The University of Maine.

 So, most would agree that gardening is a worthwhile endeavor.
 However, when most people think of a garden, they imagine a large field that has been plowed with long, neat rows spaced 3 or 4 feet apart to allow cultivation by a tractor or tiller.
-Gardening on such a scale is impossible for city dwellers, considering that residential lot sizes continue to decrease and more and more people are choosing to live in town homes, condominiums, or apartments.
+Gardening on such a scale is impossible for city dwellers, considering that residential lot sizes continue to decrease and more and more people are choosing to live in townhomes, condominiums, or apartments.

 This publication will outline three common methods for gardening in small spaces: